 You can also find support groups online.

 How does a support group help you have a life while you are paying off debt?
-If your usual friend group isn’t living frugally, it is easy to feel all alone.
+If your usual friend group isn’t living frugally, it is easy to feel alone.

-Check out my Facebook group for saving money on groceries and more: Smart Grocery Budgets
+Check out my Facebook group for saving money on groceries and more: Smart Grocery Budgets.

 Plan for wiggle room